Chapter 5 Matrices and rasters

 5.1.3.2 Row and column names

 Like a data.frame (Section 4.1.4.2), matrix objects also have row and column names which can be accessed or modified using the rownames and colnames functions, respectively.
 Unlike data.frame row and column names, which are mandatory, matrix row and column names are optional.
-For example, matrices created with matrix initially do not have row and column names:
+For example, matrices created with matrix as shown above (Section 5.1.2) initially do not have row and column names:

 rownames(x)